loragil/nv-test/README.md

 5. **Development server** -

-    In terminal, run `ng serve` for a dev server.
+    In terminal, under project's root folder, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Notes: